NBA Rumors: Sacramento Kings Reportedly Have ‘No Interest’ In Trading Harrison Barnes

 While one could argue that Barnes is approaching the end of his prime years and may not fit the Kings’ current timeline, he’s also young enough at 28 that he likely has several more years of high-level basketball left in him.
 As it stands, he looks to be in the midst of a career year in his ninth campaign as a pro.

 Barnes is currently averaging 16.7 points and 6.5 rebounds per contest, as tracked by Basketball-Reference.
-And while he has put up bigger scoring numbers in the past, specifically during his two-plus seasons with the Dallas Mavericks, he has never been more efficient as a scorer than he’s been thus far in 2020-21.
+While he has put up bigger scoring numbers in the past, specifically during his two-plus seasons with the Dallas Mavericks, he has never been more efficient as a scorer than he’s been thus far in 2020-21.

 He currently boasts a career-best effective field goal percentage of 57.0, which is largely a byproduct of his continued efficacy from three-point range and an overall uptick from the field.
 Moreover, he’s getting to the free-throw line at a higher rate than ever before while knocking down nearly 86 percent of his foul shots.